 Then you have to climb down the wall where there are chains bolted into the rock.

 This is about where we were, about 3 miles down river from the campground when we saw the helicopter come by.
 It hovered near us and held out a sign that said, "FLOOD".
 Then he after we started to walk back upstream, he pointed for us to walk DOWNstream.
 All he really did was confuse us.
 We waited about 30 minutes and then headed back toward the campground.
-The flood did come but the river only raised about 9 in. so we managed to make our way back to camp.
-This is Mooney falls again so you can compare the blue and brown waterfalls.

 There are 600 Havasu indians that live in teh canyon.
 Their people have lived here for 800 years.
 We happened to be down there at the time of a festival.